-The Company's major OEM customers include industry leaders such as: Intel Corporation, Cisco Systems Incorporated, Sony Corporation, Nortel Networks Corporation, Delphi Automotive, Bose Corporation, Scientific Atlanta Incorporated, Samsung Electronics, Asustek Computer, Inc., Quanta and LG Electronics, Inc. The Company further supplies approximately 40 distributors (33% in the first quarter of 2003 and 31% of 2002 sales), who collectively sell to approximately 10,000 customers on the Company's behalf.
-The Company's worldwide distribution network includes Arrow Electronics, Inc., Avnet, Inc., Digi-Key Corporation, Future Electronics Ltd., Jaco Electronics, Inc., Reptron Electronics, Inc., and All American Semiconductor, Inc., among others.
-The Company is not dependent on any one customer to support its level of sales.
-For the fiscal year ended December 31, 2002, not one OEM customer accounted for more than 14% (10% in the first quarter of 2003) of the Company's sales, while the largest distributor accounted for 4% of sales.
-The twenty largest customers accounted, in total, for approximately 61% (62% in the first quarter of 2003) of the Company's sales in 2002, compared to 55% in 2001.
+The majority (66% in the first quarter of 2004 and 69% in year 2003) of our sales are to OEMs such as Intel Corporation, Cisco Systems Incorporated, Sony Corporation, Nortel Networks Corporation, Delphi Automotive, Bose Corporation, Scientific Atlanta Incorporated, Samsung Electronics, Asustek Computer, Inc., Quanta and LG Electronics, Inc. Our distribution network (34% in the first quarter of 2004 and 31% of year 2003 sales) includes major distributors such as Arrow Electronics, Inc., Avnet, Inc., Digi-Key Corporation, Future Electronics Ltd., Jaco Electronics, Inc., Reptron Electronics, Inc., and All American Semiconductor, Inc.